Use your username and password to access your OnlyInboards membership area.

 The effects of Carbon Monoxide are cumulative; the longer your exposure, the greater the health risk.
-Inboard boats are inherently safe, yet they all produce dangerous levels of Carbon Monoxide; even boats with Ultra Low Emission engines.
+Inboard boats are inherently safe, yet their marine exhaust systems all produce dangerous levels of Carbon Monoxide; even boats with Ultra Low Emission engines.

 Children, the elderly, and anyone with asthma or other lung condition are especially vulnerable.

 Pregnant women need to be extra cautious because the developing fetus is particularly susceptible to Carbon Monoxide poisoning.

 The following graph shows average Carbon Monoxide levels at 10 mph.
 The red lines show the levels of Carbon Monoxide with a standard exhaust.
 The level at the swim platform was measured at 320 ppm average.
 The small green lines show the levels of Carbon Monoxide with Fresh Air Exhaust installed; these levels were 1 ppm average.

 The very high Carbon Monoxide levels measured at the swim platform are of concern because this concentrated exhaust can be drawn into the boat due to the station wagon effect.

 The Carbon Monoxide reduction with Fresh Air Exhaust is ASTONISHING.

 On many boats, Fresh Air Exhaust improves the boat engine's low speed torque for improved acceleration and power.
 There is a slight reduction of top speed with the typical boat losing one-half to one and one-half mph at top speed.
 Fuel consumption is unchanged.
 Boat handling is unchanged.
 The boat's wake is unchanged for slalom, wakeboarding and wake surfing with the fresh air marine exhaust systems.